-The point independence model with just Distance in the MR model ("PI - MR dist DS hn") had a slightly lower AIC than the corresponding full independence model ("FI - MR dist"): 452.03 vs 452.81.
-However the estimate is much closer to truth: estimated N is 688 vs 593.
-We can expect the bias to be smaller for the point independence model because the assumption of independence only on the trackline is weaker than independence everywhere.
+The point independence model with just Distance in the MR model ('PI - MR dist DS hn') had a slightly lower AIC than the corresponding full independence model ('FI - MR dist'), however, the abundance estimate is much closer to truth (Table 1).
+We can expect the bias to be smaller for the point independence model because the assumption of independence only on the trackline is weaker than assuming independence everywhere.